woutervanranst/dotnet-core-quickstart/README.md

-# Structurizr for .NET Core quickstart
+# Structurizr for .NET quickstart (.NET Core version)

-This is a simple starting point for using [Structurizr for .NET Core](https://github.com/structurizr/dotnet).
+This is a simple starting point for using [Structurizr for .NET](https://github.com/structurizr/dotnet).
 To use it:

 ## 1. Clone the repo